Andrew P. Ordon

-Medical career
+Biography

 Education

 Ordon was born in Chicago and raised in Long Beach, California.
+He attended Woodrow Wilson High School in Long Beach California where he was class vice president and played on Varsity football and track.

 He graduated with a bachelor's degree from the University of California, Irvine in 1972 and received his medical degree from the University of Southern California School of Medicine (now the Keck School of Medicine of USC) in 1979.
 After a surgical internship at the Los Angeles County+USC Medical Center, Ordon completed residencies at LAC+USC Medical Center as well as White Memorial Medical Center in Los Angeles and Lenox Hill Hospital in New York City.
 Ordon completed his fellowship in Aesthetic Surgery at the Beverly Hills Medical Center.

-Certifications
+Career

+Ordon is the founder of the plastic surgery institute, Beverly Hills and Rancho Mirage, California and Dubai.

 Ordon is a diplomate of the American Board of Plastic Surgery, the American Board of Otolaryngology, the American Board of Cosmetic Surgery and the National Board of Medical Examiners.
 Ordon is affiliated with Cedars-Sinai Medical Center in Los Angeles and Eisenhower Medical Center in Rancho Mirage, California.
 He currently practices in Beverly Hills and Rancho Mirage, California.

-Academic appointments

-Ordon is currently an assistant clinical professor of plastic surgery at the David Geffen School of Medicine at UCLA in Los Angeles, Associate Professor of Surgery at the Keck/USC School of Medicine and at Dartmouth Medical School in Hanover, New Hampshire.
+Ordon formerly served as an assistant clinical professor of plastic surgery at the David Geffen School of Medicine at UCLA in Los Angeles.
+Currently, he is serving as an Associate Professor of Surgery and Co-Director of the Aesthetic Surgery Fellowship at the Keck School of Medicine of USC.
 He previously held faculty positions at the University of Connecticut Health Center and the New York Medical College.

-Andrew Ordon is also co-director of the Keck/USC Aesthetic Fellowship.